February 2025

 Student News

-Ainsley Jennieze Perez received a CSU STEM-NET Summer Student Research Award to conduct research over the summer on language variation in autistic adolescents and adults.
+Ainsley received a CSU STEM-NET Summer Student Research Award to conduct research on language variation in autism.
 Fewer than 10 students receive this CSU-wide award each year.
 Congratulations, Ainsley!

 Community Engagement

-The lab hosted a community workshop with our partner Mentoring Autistic Minds.
-We appreciated learning together about what is important to folks in the community.
-It also helped us develop new ways to work together on projects to support neurodiversity in San Diego and beyond!
+The lab hosted a workshop Mentoring Autistic Minds.
+We enjoyed learning together about what is important to people in the community.
+It also helped us develop new ways to work together on projects!

 Interprofessional Connection

-Teresa Girolamo & community partner Kyle Greene-Pendelton spoke with education and healthcare practitioners who are SDSU Project MAINSAIL alumni about neurodiversity in clinical practice.
-Project MAINSAIL was an interdisciplinary program funded by the Department of Education Office of Special Education Preparation to prepare early childhood special educators and speech-language pathologists to support bilingual autistic children.
+Teresa Girolamo & Kyle Greene-Pendelton spoke with SDSU Project MAINSAIL alumni about quality of care in service delivery.
+Project MAINSAIL was an interdisciplinary program funded by the Department of Education Office of Special Education Preparation to prepare early childhood special educators and speech-language pathologists.

 May 2024